mspalti/iiif_dspace_workflows/README.md

 # Additional Requirements

-Creating a record with images in the IIIF bundle and with an IIIF entity.type will embed the Mirador viewer in the Angular UI and query the REST API for the manifest.
-To render images the viewer needs to know how to request images from the image server.
+Creating a record with images in the `IIIF` bundle and with an IIIF `entity.type` will embed the Mirador viewer in the Angular UI and query the REST API for the manifest.
+To render images, the viewer needs to know how to request images from the image server.

 ## Image Server